 I have worked for over 30 years in sexual health research and education.
 My research centres on the analysis of social (especially sexual) practice.
 It includes representative-sample survey research, in-depth qualitative studies and theoretical work on the sociology of sexual practice, with a special interest in the relation between social interaction and material context.
 Topics include prevention of HIV and other sexually transmissible infections, contraception, reproductive choice and decision making, condoms and condom use, sexual difficulties, sexual subcultures, sexual experience and identity, and sexual practices.
 Population groups studied include university students and other young people, sex workers, gay and other homosexually active men, women in contact with the gay and lesbian community, prisoners, backpackers, and the general public.

-I am lead investigator on the Second Australian Study of Health and Relationships, a large national representative sample survey by telephone of more than 20,000 Australians aged 16 to 69 examining their sexual health, attitudes and behaviour.
+I was lead investigator on the Second Australian Study of Health and Relationships, a large national representative sample survey by telephone of more than 20,000 Australians aged 16 to 69 examining their sexual health, attitudes and behaviour.
 This study, funded by the NHMRC, is the follow-up to the award-winning first survey in 2001–02 (see www.ashr.edu.au).
+I continue to be involved with this work.
+The Third Australian Study of Health and Relationships has recently been funded by the NHMRC with Professor Rebecca Guy as lead investigator.

-I also recently led an ARC Linkage study with Family Planning New South Wales looking at women’s understandings and experiences of contraception in relation to their sexual lives, using in-depth interviews with over 90 women across New South Wales.
+In 2011-2015 also led an ARC Linkage study with Family Planning New South Wales looking at women’s understandings and experiences of contraception in relation to their sexual lives, using in-depth interviews with over 90 women across New South Wales.

-Other research with collaborators includes: the Sydney Women and Sexual Health (SWASH) study of lesbian, bisexual and queer women with the University of Sydney and ACON, and the Second Sexual Health and Attitudes of Australian Prisoners study with the Kirby Institute.
+Other research with collaborators includes: the Sydney Women and Sexual Health (SWASH) study of lesbian, bisexual and queer women with the University of Sydney and ACON; the Second Sexual Health and Attitudes of Australian Prisoners study; and the Australian Red Cross Blood Service Partnership with the Kirby Institute.

 Topics have included sexual behaviour of backpackers, sexual subjectivity of Iranian women in Australia, adult accounts of organised child sexual abuse, women’s understandings and experiences of contraception, and various aspects of mental health in social context.